sieis/clever-ant/content/_index.md

       - type: feature
         template: feature
         title: >-
-          “Stackbit is fast!
-Themes are always up to date.
-It’s easy to use across the organization, and collaboration is easy.”
+          “Although not a first timer course, many 100 mile virgins come to complete each year...We and all the awesome volunteers are here to help you reach your goal to the finish line!”
         subtitle: 'Brandon Guidelines, Sr. Design Manager at Company'
         image: images/brandon-guidelines.png
         image_alt: Brandon Guidelines